MicrosoftDocs/power-platform/power-platform/admin/cleanup-asyncoperationbase-table.md

 All environments are configured with an out-of-the-box bulk deletion job to delete successfully completed workflow system jobs older than 30 days.
 Customers can configure additional Bulk bulk deletion to delete AsyncOperationBase records.
 It is recommended that the customer configures a job that deletes any completed system job (regardless of type or result) older than 30 days so that completed jobs do not accumulate in the AsyncOperationBase table.

-You can leverage the bulk delete system jobs to delete unneeded records from both AsyncOperationBase and WorkflowLogBase tables.
+You can leverage the bulk deletion system jobs to delete unneeded records from both AsyncOperationBase and WorkflowLogBase tables.
 To view the bulk deletion system jobs:

 1. Sign into the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 2. Select **Environments** in the left navigation pane, select your environment, and then select **Settings** on the top menu bar.